zriyansh/signoz.io/docs/aws-monitoring/vpc-logs.md

 You're now prepared to proceed.
 Whenever you make alterations to the code and wish to evaluate them, follow these steps: Deploy the code first (equivalent to pressing 'Save'), and once it's fully deployed, proceed to click on the 'Test' button.

-Below is an image showing the process of transmitting VPC logs (excluding ELB logs) to the SigNoz endpoint.
+Below is an image showing the process of transmitting VPC logs to the SigNoz endpoint.

 <figure data-zoomable align='center'>
     <img className="box-shadowed-image" src="/img/docs/elb/elb-logs-lambda_10.webp" alt=""/>